DaBluLite/css-snippets/BetterModals/readme.md

 # Better Modals
 A redesign to the classic Discord modals, giving them a new breath of life.
-Looks better with "No Light in Dark" snippet.

 ### Importing:
 ```css